The Amazing Rise of Bilingualism in the United States

 Back in 1986, I wrote an op-ed in the Miami News on the state of languages other than English in the United States.
 I had observed, as had others, the extremely fast shift between two monolingualisms—that of newly arrived immigrants in a non-English language, and that of the great majority of the population in English.
 I stated, "A national resource—the country's knowledge of the languages of the world—is being wasted and is not being replaced."

-Note: Readers interested in languages other than English in the United States should consult Camille Ryan's very readable "Language Use in the United States: 2011" (see here).
-It gives details about which non-English languages are spoken at home, English language ability according to languages other than English, age, race and ethnicity, as well as language concentrations in the country.
+Note: Readers interested in languages other than English in the United States should consult two documents: Karen Zeigler and Steven A. Caramota's analysis of the 2018 ACS Survey (see here ) and Camille Ryan's very readable "Language Use in the United States: 2011" (see here).
+The latter gives details about which non-English languages are spoken at home, English language ability according to languages other than English, age, race and ethnicity, as well as language concentrations in the country.

 For a full list of "Life as a bilingual" blog posts by content area, see here.